Center for Competitive Politics

 - Joel M. Gora, Professor of Law and Associate Dean for Academic Affairs, Brooklyn Law School

-- Jeffrey Milyo, Associate Professor of Economics and the Truman School of Public Affairs, University of Missouri
+- Jeffrey Milyo, Frederick A. Middlebush Professor of Social Sciences, University of Missouri

 - Michael C. Munger, Chairman, Department of Political Science, Duke University